Thraka/thraka.github.io/root/articles/tutorials/getting-started/part-4-mapobject.md

     }
     ```

-    Next, the `Move` method needs to check the map for other objects that the position the objects is trying to move to.
-We could code the lookup here, in `Move`, or we could update the map code itself.
+    Next, the `Move` method needs to check the map for other objects at the target position.
+We could code the lookup here in `Move`, or we could update the map code itself.
 It's better to add this into the map itself, because other parts of the game are probably going to want to know if there's an object at that specific part of the map.

 01. Open the _RootScreen.cs_ file.
 01. In the `ProcessKeyboard` method, change the references from `_map.SurfaceObject` to `_map`.